destorted93/ai-agent/service-template/README.md

 # Service Template

-Boilerplate for creating new FastAPI microservices.
+Boilerplate for creating new FastAPI services.

 ## What it includes